 There’s something distinctly New York-feeling about Esters, something a little bit East Village about this coffee spot in the north of London.
 Stoke Newington locals swear by their coffee and even more people swear by their eclectic breakfast and brunch options.
 Things are always changing here, from their soy-glazed pork-filled milk buns, to meatball and labneh sandwiches, or wildly delicious takes on French toast.
 Expect flavourful dollops with whatever’s paired with your golden yolk, be it a spoonful of anchoïade or a smear of chimichurri.

 Though their coffee is good and their homemade pastries, cakes, and cookies quite irresistible (we’re looking at you salted caramel brownies) - it’s the weekend when you want to be eating at Bake Street.
 Their fried chicken sandwiches are McDz-like in the best possible way.
 Soft buns, crisp pounded chicken and completely inhaleable in under a minute.
 Gone in sixty seconds.
 Flavours, be it a Nashville-inspired hot chicken or a silky sweet and spiced makhani fried chicken, are above and beyond anything fast food-related though.
 Don’t ignore the tacos either.
-The birria consommé alone is superb and worth approaching like a cup of Bovril.
+Or, the just-introduced biryani.

 Does a fancy McMuffin-inspired breakfast muffin sound like exactly the kind of brunch you want to be eating ASAP?
 It should do and our personal history suggests that Juliet's will absolutely have you grooving towards a slice of pistachio cake as well.
 Excellent brunch and ingeniously named ‘hungover sauce’ aside, this 9-3pm Tooting café is also home to a spicy shrimp patty bun that brings the crowds, and a smoked pumpkin omelette that has a massive whack of lemon salmoriglio.
 It’s walk-in only and the flavours always wake us up.